awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/_index.md

 * [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/knowledge-center/trusted-advisor-intro/) Amazon Trusted Advisor provides best practices (or checks) in four categories: cost optimization, security, fault tolerance, and performance improvement.
 This demo will use "Low Utilization Amazon EC2 Instances" check in Cost Optimization.

 * Attach AWS Tags to your existing AWS resources that you want to review against if you have not done so.
 We will attach the same AWS Tags to a workload that you will define through Well-Architected Tool later.
-If there is no AWS Tags attached to your AWS resources, please attach the following AWS Tags to your existing Amazon EC2 Instances as follows:
+If there are no AWS Tags attached to your AWS resources, please attach the following AWS Tags to your existing Amazon EC2 Instances as follows:
     ```
     Key = workload
     Value = wademo